matn7/Google-Platform-Notes/flashcard/Microservices.md

 list of IP addresses.
 The client application then selects one based on its own defined load-balancing strategy.
 Below workflow illustrates this process:
 1. Loans service registers with Service registry during startup & send regular heart beats.
 2. Accounts microservice to Service Registry.
-Dude, what are address details of loans service?
+What are address details of loans service?
 3. Service Registry to Accounts microservice.
-Buddy, here are the IP addresses of Loans instances.
+Here are the IP addresses of Loans instances.
 4. Accounts microservice is going to invoke one of the instance of loans based on the load balancing strategy configured.

 ![Client-side service discovery and load balancing](flashcard-img/client-side-service-discovery.png "Client-side service discovery and load balancing")